Florida's Broken System · Melbourne, Florida

 LAW

-Florida is 1 of only 3 states without mandatory conditional release for violent forensic patients · The 2027 legislative session is your next window to fix it
+Florida is one of a handful of states without mandatory conditional release for violent forensic patients · The 2027 legislative session is your next window to fix it

 Florida by the Numbers